 Then my brain slammed into gear.
 “Belonging to?”
 This time the words were louder, and an edge of hysteria crept in, but I remained still.

 “Just temporarily.
-We’d have to do something more…invasive for it to be permanent,” she reassured me cheerfully, leaned back, and patted my hand.
+We’d have to do something more…invasive for it to be permanent,” she reassured me cheerfully.
+She let go of my wrist, leaned back, and patted my hand.

 I shuddered, and didn’t care to think further on that particular statement.